protontypes/open-sustainable-technology/README.md

 - [DeepBedMap](https://github.com/weiji14/deepbedmap) - Using a deep neural network to better resolve the bed topography of Antarctica.
 - [OSSP](https://github.com/wrightni/OSSP) - Open Source Algorithm for Detecting Sea Ice Surface Features in High Resolution Optical Imagery.
 - [captoolkit](https://github.com/fspaolo/captoolkit) - NASA's Cryosphere Altimetry Processing Toolkit.
-- [sea-ice](https://github.com/vannizhang/sea-ice) - displays the monthly mean sea ice extent for the Arctic and Antarctic along with the historical median extent.
+- [sea-ice](https://github.com/vannizhang/sea-ice) - Displays the monthly mean sea ice extent for the Arctic and Antarctic along with the historical median extent.

 ### Ocean and Climate
 - [MOM6](https://github.com/NOAA-GFDL/MOM6) - A numerical representation of the ocean fluid with applications from the process scale to the planetary circulation scale.